 - Does each user have an account provisioned on both apps or only one of them?

 - If each employee has a login for both chat apps, will they need to actively use and monitor both on both desktop and mobile?

 - If not, do employees generally know which app to use to get the fastest response from any given colleague?

-If this is the case at your company, read below as there are special considerations for those Cisco Webex Teams users when the rest of your company is deploying Microsoft Teams.
+If this is the case at your company, read below as there are special considerations for those Webex users when the rest of your company is deploying Microsoft Teams.